The Utah VHF Society

 Occasionally,

-connectivity into Oregon (and other areas) is possible.
+connectivity into other areas is possible.
 This

 can happen when operators of those other systems remotely link into an